 Treatment: Most White Footed Ant species are incredibly difficult to control due to the production and feeding on trophic eggs.
 Sugar baits might provide some knock-down of ant populations, however, it’s better to prevent them from entering the house by using residual barrier treatments.

 Origins: Unknown, possibly Africa or Asia

 Description: Yellow Crazy Ants earned their name for their color and erratic behavior when disturbed.
 They are large (4-5mm), slender ants easily identified by their remarkably long legs and antennae.
-First reported on Oahu in 1957, they have spread to all the major Hawaiian Islands from sea level to 2,000 ft in elevation, often nesting under leaf litter or in cracks and crevices.
+First reported on Oahu in 1957, they have spread to all the major Hawaiian Islands from sea level to 2,000 ft in elevation.
+They are often found nesting under leaf litter or in cracks and crevices, and occasionally will nest indoors.
 Considered to be one of the most destructive invasive ant species in the world, they are considered a major threat to biodiversity.
 This species may form supercolonies with multiple queens, which can extend over large areas with high densities.
 Foraging both day and night, Yellow Crazy Ants are “scavenging predators” eating a wide variety of plants and animals dead and alive.
 Instead of stinging their prey, workers spray formic acid to attack and kill invertebrates and small vertebrates.
 When introduced to areas with ground nesting birds, they are detrimental to breeding success and chick survivorship.
 Their diet is also supplemented by nectar and honeydew from insects like scales and aphids.

 Treatment: Yellow Crazy Ants usually respond to sugar baits, however, it is recommended to alternate between a sugar bait and a sugar + protein bait for maximum effect.
 Maxforce Complete might also provide some relief.